01builders/nova/README.md

 ## Passthrough mode

-Passtrough mode is an optional command that can be added to a chain.
+Passthrough mode is an optional command that can be added to a chain.
 It allows an user to interact via an embedded binary via CLI.

 ```bash